Actors of the Comédie-Française: Related prints

-In the early 1730s, Actors of the Comédie-Française was published as an etching in reverse by Henri Simon Thomassin.
+In the early 1730s, Actors of the Comédie-Française was published as an etching in reverse, part of the Recueil Jullienne, by Henri Simon Thomassin.
 The print was notably mentioned in François-Bernard Lépicié's obituary notice for Thomassin that appeared in the March 1741 issue of Mercure de France, and later by Pierre-Jean Mariette in Notes manuscrites; in subsequent years, it served as a source to a number of pastiches.

 Thomassin's etching was anonymously reproduced as a miniature print, captioned L'Amour, sous un déguisment....
 A Favourite Sultana (also called Preparation for the Masquerade), an oval stipple print depicting the turbaned woman at the right of Thomassin's engraving, was produced in London in 1785 by Italian-born artist Francesco Bartolozzi, and has the misleading declaration "Watteau pinxt."
 Another engraving of the composition, called La Comédie italienne, was produced by Félix-Jean Gauchard after Thomassin's print, to accompany the entry on Watteau published in Charles Blanc's series Histoire des peintres des toutes les écoles. École français in 1862-63.

 Mascarade (also spelled Masquerade), a mezzotint by French-born English printmaker John Simon, was mentioned by Charles Le Blanc and John Chaloner Smith in their respective studies, and was presumed to be a repetition of Thomassin's print by some authors (notably including Dacier and Vuaflart), given similarity in the number of characters.